webaxones/core/README.md

 ```

 The example below integrates all the declarations in 1 single plugin for simplification but:
-using a library allows you to make as many plugins as you want for your declarations.
+using a library inside a main global composer/vendor like in Bedrock allows you to make as many plugins as you want.

 ## 2- Add library